Insights: Articles & Resources by Oliver Inc.

 It’s an important step to take to protect your brand and your customers.
-Here’s what you need to know about SQF certifications and food packaging manufacturers.
+Here’s what you need to know about SQF certifications and food packaging.

 About SQF Certification

 The Global Food Safety Initiative (GFSI) was created in 2000 to help address the rise of food safety issues at the end of the 20th century.
-The GFSI “aims to build consumers’ trust in the food they buy—no matter where their food has come from, nor where in the world they live—by improving food safety management practices.”
+The international program aims “to strengthen and harmonise food safety systems so they are able to feed the growing, global population and develop markets that can deliver food safely, no matter where in the world the consumer is,” states an overview of its work and mission.

-Rather than develop its own safety certifications, GFSI recognizes ‘certification programme owners’ (CPOs), independent agencies that meet its proposed benchmarks.
+Rather than develop its own safety certifications, GFSI recognizes so-called “certification programme owners” (CPOs), independent agencies that meet its proposed benchmarks.
 The Safe Quality Food (SQF) is one such CPO.

 Manufacturers who earn an SQF certification assure customers that their food processes meet the highest global safety standards.
 The certification covers industry, customer, and regulatory requirements for all sectors of the supply chain, from farm to fork.